T-72A/M1: Medium Tank

 CTRL: Lase.
 Lases the target or area currently in the LRF reticle.

 `: 1200 / 1800 / normal (toggle).
 Toggles between 1200 meter, 1800 meter, and normal LRF modes.
-At 1200 setting, the fire control system will not accept a lase above 1200 meters.
-At the 1800 setting, the ballistic computer will not accept a lase above 1800 meters.
+At 1200 setting, the fire control system will not accept a lase returns less than 1200 meters.
+At the 1800 setting, the ballistic computer will not accept a lase returns less than 1800 meters.
 In normal mode the LRF operates normally.
 The current LRF mode can be monitored by observing the position of the switch below the digital readout just to the right of the GPS sight in the interior view.

 R: GPS reticle illumination (toggle).
 Toggles turning on and off GPS reticle illumination which is used for low light situations.